frnmst/automated-tasks/docs/scripts.rst

 1. setup `YaCy <https://yacy.net/index.html>`_ and run an instance

-.. note:: To install YaCy you need the ``jre-openjdk-headless`` package TODO
+.. note:: To install YaCy you need the `OpenJDK Java 13 headless runtime environment <https://openjdk.java.net/>`_ package.

 2. create a ``yacy`` user and group: